alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 ### The get() trap

 The first trap is `get()`.
 You've seen this trap in the example in "How JavaScript Proxy works" section.
 This trap allows changing the default behavior that is triggered when you try to access a object property.
-In the previous example, we used this trap to change the error message you get when you try to access nonexisting property.
+In the previous example, we used this trap to change the error message you get when you try to access non-existing property.

 There are other ways to use this trap.
 You can use it to restrict access to certain properties.
 Or, you can use it to return only parts of the values.
-For example, when you ask for a credit card number you can return only last 4 numbers while keeping the rest hidden.
+For example, when you ask for a credit card number you can return only last four numbers while keeping the rest hidden.
 Or, if you ask for a password you can return only asterisks.

 Creating `get()` method, or trap, is easy.
 You create it as any other object method, either as `get() {}` or `get: function() {}`, or an [arrow function] equivalent `get: () => {}`.
 Remember to always use the `get` keyword.
 This method takes two parameters: `target` and `prop` (or property).